Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit. John 12:24

 Last week we remembered 50 years since men landed on the moon – a tremendous act.
 This is when we first saw that image of the Earth sent back to us from the moon – blue and green, floating like a jewel in the blackness.

-So beautiful and moving – God’s precious creation, our home.
+Beyond words – God’s precious creation, our home.

 And here we are, at home, with our feet on the Planet, our feet on this tiny part of the Earth, playing our part in this incredible network of life.

 ‘Our Father who art in Heaven’